13 Top Chinese Car Brands [As Of 2025]

 Founded in 1997

 Chery Automobile is a state-owned company and one of the largest automakers in China.
-Founded in 1997, Chery is quite a young company compared to other largest government owned auto companies in the country.
+Founded in 1997, Chery is a relatively young company compared to other large government-owned automotive companies in the country.

-Chery Auto produces passenger cars, sedans, and SUVs under the Chery brand and commercial vehicles under the Karry brand.
-The company also manufactures passenger cars under a few smaller brands, such as Exeed, Jetour, Chery NEV, and iCar.
+Chery Auto produces passenger cars, sedans, and SUVs under the Chery brand, as well as commercial vehicles under the Karry brand.
+The company also manufactures passenger cars under several smaller brands, including Exeed, Jetour, Chery NEV, and iCar.

 Historically, Chery has been one of the top Chinese auto exporters.
-According to the China Association of Automobile Manufacturers (CAAM), in 2022, the annual export of Chinese vehicles stood at 3.1 million, out of which Chery Group exported 452,000 units.
+According to the China Association of Automobile Manufacturers (CAAM), in 2022, the annual export of Chinese vehicles totaled 3.1 million, with Chery Group accounting for 452,000 units.

 3. SAIC Motor

 SAIC Motor, earlier known as Shanghai Automotive Industry Corporation, is the largest state-owned car manufacturing company in China.
-In 2023, SAIC sold about 2.8 million vehicles, the second-most in the country after BYD Auto.
+In 2023, SAIC sold approximately 5.02 million vehicles, solidifying its position as the top domestic automaker for the 18th consecutive year.
 It is a Fortune 500 company.

-Although SAIC was founded in the 1950s, it only attained the status of a large passenger vehicle manufacturer in recent years.
+Although SAIC was founded in the 1950s, it achieved the status of a large passenger vehicle manufacturer only in recent years.

-One of the biggest reasons behind its emergence was the joint cooperation with Volkswagen in 1984, which bought major foreign auto technology in China.
+One of the primary reasons behind its emergence was the joint cooperation with Volkswagen in 1984, which brought major foreign auto technology to China.
 It signed another major joint venture with General Motors in 1997.
 Both the JVs are still in operation.

 Out of all, MG is perhaps the most popular auto brand under SAIC.
 The origin of the brand can be traced back to the 1920s, when it was established as Morris Garages Limited in Oxford, England.
 It is mostly known for producing affordable sports cars.